Irreducible modules for equivariant map superalgebras and their extensions: Equivariant periplectic map Lie superalgebras

 \subsection{Classification of finite-dimensional irreducible modules}

-Recall that in this section we are assuming that $\g = \lie p (n)$, $n \ge 2$, and also assume that $A$ is an associative, commutative, finitely generated algebra with unit.
-In this subsection we will classify all the finite-dimensional irreducible $\Gga$-modules.
+Recall that we are assuming that $\g = \lie p (n)$, $n \ge 2$, and that $A$ is an associative, commutative, finitely-generated algebra with unit.
+In this subsection we will classify all the finite-dimensional irreducible $\Gga$-modules in the case where $\Gamma$ is a finite abelian group acting on $\g$ and $A$ by automorphisms and such that the induced action of $\Gamma$ on $\maxspec (A)$ is free.

 Recall from Section~\ref{ss:map.superalgebras} that for every $\sfm \in \maxspec(A)$ one may consider the composition

 Furthermore for a $\g$-module $V$ with associated representation $\rho \colon \g \to \lie{gl}(V)$, the module $\ev{\sfm} (V)$ is defined to be the $\ga$-module with associated representation given by the pull-back of $\rho$ along ${\rm ev}_{\sfm}$: